coinbest716/rockoly/node/README.md

     ```

     When we run the node using above cli, it will run the [Postgraphile](https://www.graphile.org/postgraphile/) first and then [Apollo Graphql](https://www.apollographql.com/docs/apollo-server/getting-started/) server next.

+	When you run locally, it will run the server in path [localhost](http://localhost:2002/graphql)

 ## Logs